Oh no, it’s that office Christmas party again …

 Take a good to look around and establish where it might be possible to sit more quietly later on.

 Your first big challenge is when you are called for dinner (e.g tables of ten).
-I always try to tell the host about my hearing problems and indicate where I’d like to be seated (don’t leave this till on the day).
-However, if there are no set places you need to choose a table where you know at least one person and make a rapid decision about where to sit (always a temptation to sit next to that gorgeous woman you’ve bumped into a couple of times).
+Try to tell the host about your hearing problems and indicate where you’d like to be seated (don’t leave this till on the day).
+However, if there are no set places you need to choose a table where you know at least one person and make a rapid decision about where to sit.

-For me with only one operational ear, the person on my right will be person I speak to most so it’s very important to tell the person on my left about my deafness otherwise I’ll be written off as rude (this has happened).
+So, for example, if hearing is better on your right side, the person on your right will be person you speak to most, so it’s very important to tell the person on your left about your deafness (otherwise you may be written off as rude).

-Once I’ve chosen a place I usually make a point of walking round the table introducing myself face to face to those people I don’t know and if necessary mentioning my hearing problems.
+Once you’ve chosen a place, make a point of walking round the table introducing yourself face to face to those people you don’t know, and if necessary mention your hearing problems.

-For the person on my left I make a point of turning round to face them especially in an interval between serving courses; this is crucial since I’ll have been unaware of what has been going on that side.
+For the person on the left, make a point of turning round to face them especially in an interval between serving courses.

 As the noise escalates…